Raymarine Dragonfly 5PRO has an average rating of 3.83 out of 5 based on 6 user reviews.

 There are 3 different models in the 5inch Dragonfly series.
 5PRO is gps/fishfinder combo, 5M is a chartplotter only, 5DVS is standalone fishfinder.
 When you buy the 5PRO or 5M you can pick from Jeppsesn’s C-MAP, Navionics, or Raymarines own LightHouse maps and charts.

 When you decide to invest in a fishfinder you want to know you are putting your hard-earned money into a product that will deliver.
 With its cutting-edge technology and almost a century of experience, Raymarine is an industry leader that you can trust to provide professional grade, cutting-edge sonar technology.
-You can get a great deal on Raymarine Dragonfly 5PRO here.

 The display on this unit is absolutely brilliant, much better than any Garmin or Lowrance sonar I’ve had in the past.
 I bought one with US Coastal Gold & Inland Lakes, not a very good map.
 No detail in the ocean, but that’s not Raymarine’s fault, I just need to upgrade to a better map pack.
 The fishfinder by itself is superb.